-BMAT: Bedside Mobility Assessment and Safe Patient Handling
+BMAT: Banner Mobility Assessment Tool and Safe Patient Handling

 Thompson Health | F.F.
 Thompson Hospital | Nursing Education